katiefenn/website-2017-src/articles/2015-12-27-2015-in-review/manuscript.md

 My hope for 2016 is to write more articles, write more talks, and write more pull requests.

-Merry Christmas, and Happy New Year.
+Merry Christmas and Happy New Year.